Pipelines

 Note

 Depending on the source database structure, the deleted rows may affect the accuracy of reports produced from the cube.
 To minimize this problem, you should perform a full load of the source data periodically to effectively remove the deleted rows.
-A full load can be achieved by creating a model process schedule with the Disable Incremental check box selected.
+A full load can be achieved by creating a model process schedule with Incremental Data Load set to Full Refresh.

 In some data sources, such as Microsoft CRM, this problem is alleviated by not deleting rows, but rather flagging them as disabled.
 In this case, the need for periodic full loads to maintain report accuracy is eliminated.